-- 3.1 Our governance framework comprises the rules, resources, systems, processes, culture and values designed to help us achieve our strategic objectives and provide effective, good quality services in the most cost effective way possible.
-A crucial part of the governance framework is the system of internal control which is designed to manage the risk of a failure to the achievement of our intended outcomes. - 3.3 The Council manages risk through a continuous process of identification, assessment, evaluation, prioritisation and mitigation.
-We evaluate risk on the basis of likelihood and impact in both financial and non-financial terms.
-We do however need to mitigate and manage risk proportionately; recognising that risk can never be eliminated completely and that only reasonable assurance can ever be given. - 3.4 The purpose of the governance framework, therefore, is to ensure that we are using all of our resources effectively to deliver good outcomes for our communities and to provide assurance that we are indeed doing the right things, for the right people at the right time in an open, honest and accountable way.
+- 3.1 Our governance framework comprises our culture and values and the rules, resources, systems and processes designed to help us achieve our strategic objectives and provide good quality services in the most cost-effective way possible.
+A crucial part of the framework is the system of internal control which is designed to manage and mitigate risk in relation to the achievement of our intended outcomes. - 3.3 The Council manages risk through a continuous process of identification, assessment, evaluation, prioritisation, and mitigation.
+We evaluate risk based on likelihood and impact in both financial and non-financial terms.
+We do however need to mitigate and manage risk proportionately; recognising that risk can never be eliminated completely and that only reasonable assurance can ever be given. - 3.4 The purpose of the governance framework, therefore, is to ensure that we are using our resources effectively to deliver good outcomes for our communities and to provide assurance that we are indeed doing the right things, for the right people at the right time in an open, ethical and accountable way.